 The Great War

-At the outbreak of the Great War, the infantry battalion consisted for four companies of four platoons each and included a Machine Gun Section attached to the Battalion Headquarters.
+At the outbreak of the Great War, the infantry battalion consisted of four companies of four platoons each and included a Machine Gun Section attached to the Battalion Headquarters.

 In 1915, the Machine Gun Corps was formed and the Vickers machine guns were replaced with Lewis Guns in the infantry battalion.
 Brigade Machine Gun Companies were formed in each Infantry Brigade to coordinate and control how machine gunnery was employed.
 These were replaced by Machine Gun Battalions in 1918.

 The Inter-War Period